Subscriptions Recipe

 Subscriptions have details related to the subscription interval, subscription period, and more.

-To store the subscription details, create a data model in a new subscription module.
+To store the subscription details, you can create a data model in a new subscription module.
 The module's main service provides data management feature of the data model.

 You can link the subscription data model to models of other modules, such as the Order Module's Order data model.